cap-js/docs/guides/databases.md

   The midpoint between two integers is rounded away from zero (e.g., `0.5` → `1` and `-0.5` → `-1`).

-  ::: warning `round` function with more than one argument please note that most databases support `round` functions with multiple arguments.
-  The second parameter being the precision.
-SAP HANA even has a third argument which is the rounding mode.
+  ::: warning `round` function with more than one argument Note that most databases support `round` functions with multiple arguments, the second parameter being the precision.
+SAP HANA even has a third argument which for the rounding mode.
   If you provide more than one argument, the `round` function may behave differently depending on the database.
   :::